NOTICE OF PRIVACY PRACTICES FOR PROTECTED HEALTH INFORMATION

 We reserve the right to change this Notice.
 We reserve the right to make the revised or changed Notice effective for health information we already have about you as well as any information we receive in the future.
 We will post a copy of the current Notice in our health centers and on our website.
 The Notice contains the effective date on the first page.

-If you believe your privacy rights have been violated, you may file a complaint with us or with the Secretary of the Department of Health and Human Services.
-To file a complaint with us, contact the PPPSGV Privacy Officer at the telephone number and address at the beginning of this Notice.
+If you believe your privacy rights have been violated, you may file a complaint with us by contacting the PPPSGV Privacy Officer at the telephone number and address at the beginning of this Notice.
+You can also file a complaint with the U.S. Department of Health and Human Services by sending a letter to 200 Independence Avenue, S.W., Washington D.C.
+20201, calling 1-877-696-6775 or visiting www.hhs.gov/ocr/privacy/hipaa/complaints.
 All complaints must be submitted in writing.
 You will not be retaliated against for filing a complaint.